SSoelvsten/bdd-benchmark/README.md

 ### Tic-Tac-Toe
 Solves the following problem:

-> Given N, then in how many ways can Player 1 place N crosses in a 3D 4x4x4 cube
+> Given N, in how many ways can Player 1 place N crosses in a 3D 4x4x4 cube and
-> and have a tie, when Player 2 places noughts in all remaining positions?
+> have a tie, when Player 2 places noughts in all remaining positions?

 This benchmark stems from [[Kunkle10](#references)].
 Here we keep an accumulated BDD on which we add one of the 76 constraints of at least one cross and one